TomaszSuchan/hyRAD/wetlab.md

 |RAD-P1.1 | ACACTCTTTCCCTACACGACGCTCTTCCGATCTxxxxxxCCTGCA |
 |RAD-P1.2 | GGxxxxxxAGATCGGAAGAGCGTCGTGTAGGGAAAGAGTGT     |

 The adapters above are compatible with SbfI restriction enzyme overhang.
-The overhang is followed by 6-bp long barcode sequence, so each pair of the oligos that will be annealed together should have reverse-complementary barcode region.
+The overhang is followed by 6-bp long barcode sequence (xxxxxx), so each pair of the oligos that will be annealed together should have reverse-complementary barcode region.
 These barcode sequences can be designed using published scripts [(Meyer & Kircher 2010)](https://bioinf.eva.mpg.de/multiplex/).
 To prepare 10 μM working solution, mix 10 μL of the RAD-P1.1 and RAD-P1.2 oligos (100 μM stock) with 80 μL of water to obtain 100 μL of working solution.
 Adapters have to be annealed as follows: heat to 95°C for 1 minute and slowly bring to 20°C with a ramp of 0.1°C/s.

 #### RAD P2 adaptor, MseI-compatible (RAD-P2)